 Having grown up in a family of painters and field naturalists, painting has always been a central activity through a rich working life.
 In 1980, at a time when her concentration was on hand-printed and dyed textiles she was invited to Java via the Australian Crafts Council to work in batik factories alongside local workers whose skills were exquisite and whose work was both highly formal and also inventively spontaneous, and all in the simplest of working conditions.
 Fired by this she opened a studio in Dublin and ran workshops at the Dublin College of Art.
 In 1984 she returned to Manchester and opened a studio at the Craft Village in Piccadilly’s former fish market designing and making hand-printed fabrics, often working to commission on items for domestic interiors.
 She later worked as a researcher for the BBC before re-training as an Art Therapist at the University of Sheffield.
 Throughout her painting never stopped.

 After a decade in the South West she now lives in Clitheroe not far from Rossendale where she was born.
 Initially, her studio was at Atelier Arts, a vibrant community of artists in Clitheroe.
-Now she works from a studio in a terrace house in Eshton Terrace, just below the Castle.
+Ursula now works between a space at Atelier Arts and a studio at home in Eshton Terrace, just below the Castle.